 The Eugene Ballet Academy

-Riley Grannan, an original member of the Oregon Ballet Classique, later danced professionally in Europe and in New York.
-He returned to Eugene several years later with Toni Pimble and in 1978, they became owners of the school renamed, The Eugene School of Ballet.
+Riley Grannan, an original member of Oregon Ballet Classique, went on to dance professionally in Europe and in New York, returning to Eugene several years later with dancer Toni Pimble.
+In 1978, they became owners of the school and renamed it the Eugene School of Ballet.

-Born in England, Toni attended the prestigious Elmhurst School of Ballet, studied the syllabus of the Royal of Academy of Dancing and later became an Associate of the Royal Academy of Dance (A.R.A.D.)
-For the next 10 years, Toni and Riley devoted themselves to the school and founded Eugene Ballet Company.
+Born in England, Ms. Pimble attended the prestigious Elmhurst School of Ballet, studied the syllabus of the Royal Academy of Dancing and later became an Associate of the Royal Academy of Dance (A.R.A.D.).
+For the next 10 years, Pimble and Grannan devoted themselves to the school and founded Eugene Ballet Company.

 Sara Lombardi, a native Oregonian, moved to Eugene in 1978 to pursue a degree in Dance & Movement Education at the University of Oregon.
 After finishing her Master's in Sports Medicine through the College of Human Development and Performance, she continued her dance studies under the direction of Pimble and Grannan.
 In 1985, she became a member of Eugene Ballet Company and was later hired as the Director of the Eugene School of Ballet.
 In 1994 Lombardi purchased the Eugene School of Ballet, the Eugene Ballet Company maintaining its affiliation while newly located in Boise, Idaho.

 In 2006, Eugene Ballet Company built a series of studios in the Midtown Arts Center in Eugene and purchased the school from Lombardi, renaming it Eugene Ballet Academy.
 Lombardi is the current Director of the renamed Eugene Ballet Academy.

 Eugene Ballet Academy Faculty Bios >